(Has received first COVID 19 vaccine)

 Poliana has experience working with children through play therapy in one to one and group settings.
 Her approach includes the parent in each stage of the process by offering parenting sessions that alternate with play therapy sessions with the child.
 Play Therapy is focused on the family system.

-Poliana has experience working with life struggles such as stress work related, family issues, bereavement, divorce, miscarriages, loss of confidence, change of country and search for sense.
+Poliana has experience working with life struggles such as work related stress, family issues, bereavement, divorce, miscarriages, loss of confidence, change of country and search for self.

 She also has experience working with survivors of domestic violence, sexual abuse, sex trafficking, war, torture and severe loss who present symptoms of trauma including Post Traumatic Stress Disorder (PTSD).